EFAP Section 3

 4. The Lead Agency may serve as the Food Bank if elected to do so.

-13. Using funds for special dietary needs food.
+13. Using funds for targeted purchases.

 1. Baby foods and formula.